205 (3rd Durham Volunteer Artillery) Battery Royal Artillery: Second World War

 The 74th Regiment mobilised as divisional Artillery within the 50th (Northumbrian) Infantry Division, supporting 151st Infantry Brigade (United Kingdom), The Durham Light Infantry Brigade, with whom it served from 1939 to 1944.
 The Regiment deployed to France in 1940 as part of the British Expeditionary Force (BEF).
 It returned to the UK in the Dunkirk evacuation.

-In 1941 it embarked with the 8th Army for the Mediterranean and Middle East Theatre.
-Initially the Regiment took part in the Jock column actions to harass the enemy.
+In 1941, it embarked with the 8th Army for the Mediterranean and Middle East Theatre.
+Initially, the Regiment took part in the Jock column actions to harass the enemy.
 Supporting 151 (DLI) Brigade, it was engaged in the Battle of Gazala, breaking out through Mersa Matruh to avoid capture, (although suffering many casualties).
 Following re-fitting and re-equipment, the Regiment was engaged in the Second Battle of El Alamein, followed by the assault on the Mareth Line.
 Joining the Italian Campaign, it landed in the Allied invasion of Sicily where it was engaged in the battle of Primosole Bridge (Operation Fustian) and the barrage across the Straits of Messina as part of the invasion of Italy.

-The Regiments' next major action was D-Day and the Invasion of Normandy, landing on Gold Beach with the 50th Northumbrian (Infantry) Division.
+The Regiment's next major action was D-Day and the Invasion of Normandy, landing on Gold Beach with the 50th Northumbrian (Infantry) Division.
 It was subsequently involved in the breakout from Normandy in Operation Perch.
 Later service through Northwest Europe saw the Regiment involved in the liberation of Brussels and the battle of the Gheil bridgehead on the Albert Canal.
-In September 1944 it formed part of Operation Market Garden.
+In September 1944, it formed part of Operation Market Garden.
 When the rest of the 50th Division returned to England in November, 74 Regiment was attached to 49th (West Riding) Infantry Division, being engaged on the Grebbe line.
 Following the German surrender in May 1945, the Regiment remained in the Army of Occupation, returning to South Shields in 1946.

 74 (Northumbrian) Field Regiment fought with distinction in some of the most decisive battles of the Second World War, winning three DSOs, seven MCs and eight MMs.

 125 (Northumbrian) Field Regiment re-roled as 125 Anti-Tank Regiment in 1940.
 It deployed to the Far East and was captured in 1942.
 Many of the Regiment became Prisoners of War.

 1947-1967

-In 1947 the Territorial Army was reconstituted, 74 Regiment was re-formed as 274 (Northumbrian) Field Regiment RA (TA), with 125 Regiment converted to 325 (Durham) LAA (Light Anti-Aircraft) Regiment RA (TA).
+In 1947, the Territorial Army was reconstituted, 74 Regiment was re-formed as 274 (Northumbrian) Field Regiment RA (TA), with 125 Regiment converted to 325 (Durham) LAA (Light Anti-Aircraft) Regiment RA (TA).
 Following subsequent amalgamations, 325 Regiment was absorbed by 463 (Durham Light Infantry) Light Air Defence Regiment RA (TA).
 On the disbandment of Anti-Aircraft Command in 1955, 274 Regiment absorbed 487 HAA (Heavy Anti-Aircraft) Regiment RA (Durham) (TA) and 377 (Durham) Observation Regiment RA (TA).